 Molly Sturges is a creative director, facilitator, guide and cultural activator who has worked with individuals, organizations and communities around the globe for over twenty-five years focusing on creativity, healing and social transformation.
 She works to catalyze vision, illuminate collective wisdom, cultivate mindfulness and meaning, heal trauma, cultivate inner and outer dignity, and nurture our creative life-affirming capacities and expressions.

 Molly has created and directed many large-scale creativity and social healing projects including founding artistic director and co-founder of Lifesongs ( an intergenerational arts, aging and hospice program), Littleglobe, a diverse arts-in-community artist led non-profit (www.littleglobe.org), and The Creative Action Team and Institute for Living Story at the Academy for the Love of Learning .
-She served on the faculty at the University of New Mexico for five years in Arts & Ecology with a focus on creativity and community healing.
+She served on the faculty at the University of New Mexico for five years in Arts & Ecology.
 She is currently the founder/ artistic director of FIREROCK: Pass The Spark, a catalytic musical production and engagement project that can be employed, adapted and localized by groups and communities nationwide as a powerful mythical and heart-felt catalyst for community strengthening and sustained climate engagement work.
 She is also newly serving as a Creative Director for the pilot of The Lullaby Project at University of Colorado's CREST neuroscience and mental health laboratory supporting women and children's health through the creation of collaborative lullabies with new mothers and babies.

 Molly leads workshops, master classes and does public speaking on a range of topics including; creativity and aging, contemplative leadership, death & dying, participatory story-making, arts and climate justice, social imagination, intuitive literacy, and creativity.
 She creates a wide range of participatory creative activations uniquely designed for each collaborator and setting and regularly receives artistic commissions.

-A United States Artist Fellow in Music, Molly is best known for hybrid participatory creative projects.
+A United States Artist Fellow in Music, Molly is best known for hybrid participatory creative projects focused on social healing, environment and equity.
 Commissions for participatory arts projects include MAP Fund, EU Festival of Culture, The Santa Fe Opera, The City of Evora Portugal and more.
 She holds an MA in music composition from Wesleyan University.
 Molly has been an arts and culture advisor on several national arts and leadership initiatives including Opportunity Agenda and Rockwood Leadership Institute.

 Molly is based in Santa Fe, New Mexico.